 Enceladus is on a short list of bodies in our solar system where scientists have found internal activity.
 The others are the volcanoes on Jupiter's moon Io and geysers on Neptune's moon Triton.

 Data for these measurements were taken during Cassini's closest flyby on July 14, 2005.
-The spacecraft came within 109 miles of the surface of Enceladus.
-Enceladus is 314 miles across and has the most reflective surface in the solar system.
+The spacecraft came within 175 kilometers (109 miles) of the surface of Enceladus.
+Enceladus is 500 kilometers (314 miles) across and has the most reflective surface in the solar system.

 The Cassini-Huygens mission is a cooperative project of NASA, the European Space Agency and the Italian Space Agency.
-JPL manages the Cassini mission for NASA's Science Mission Directorate.
+The Jet Propulsion Laboratory, a division of the California Institute of Technology in Pasadena, manages the mission for NASA's Science Mission Directorate, Washington.

 For information about the Cassini-Huygens mission on the Web, visit

 http://www.nasa.gov/cassini and http://saturn.jpl.nasa.gov .
 For information about NASA and agency programs on the Web, visit http://www.nasa.gov/home/index.html .

 Jet Propulsion Laboratory, Pasadena, Calif.